 Building Successful University Entrepreneurship Centers

-This course will provide the knowledge and tools to create a robust, successful entrepreneurial ecosystem within a university environment.
+This course provides the knowledge and tools to create a robust, successful entrepreneurial ecosystem within a university environment.
 Topics will include obtaining administrative “buy-in” to support their entrepreneurship development efforts; outreach to students, researchers and other stakeholders to pursue entrepreneurial endeavors; appropriate tech commercialization models and best practices in migrating research from the lab bench to the market; how to build out services and facilities for university environments; and leveraging regional resources to support university startups.
-Attendees will also learn about a variety of granting, donor/sponsorship, and self-funding models, especially from know-how or licensed intellectual property.
-Finally, attendees will work through exercises to help identify the best staff for their centers while also finding student or other talent throughout the university community to help with technology commercialization.
+Attendees will also learn about a variety of granting, donor/sponsorship, and self-funding models, especially from technical assistance or licensed intellectual property, for their programs.
+Finally, attendees will also work through exercises to help identify the best staff for their centers while also finding student or other talent throughout the university community.